 Yolo SAR is actively recruiting new members and we encourage prospective applicants to submit an application.
-However, in-person meetings and field training are suspended until further notice.
+Monthly meetings will continue to be held online.

 "Search and rescue is a rather large commitment in your time and money.
 In the first year, much of your time and effort will go into your training."